Rock the hall

-Semi-finalists will be selected and invited to perform at the Rock the Hall Talent Competition on Sept.
-8, 2018 at The Tarrytown Music Hall.
+Six semi-finalists will be selected and invited to perform at the Rock The Hall Talent Competition on Sept.
+7, 2019 at The Tarrytown Music Hall.

-Each band or solo artist will perform no longer than a 20 minute set (songs subject to approval by TMH).
+Each band or solo artist will perform no longer than a 15 minute set.

 Finalists will be judged by a panel of industry professionals whose decisions are final based on the following criteria: Musicianship, Originality, Audience Response, Quality of Sound, Showmanship.